- All imports are now subject to EU VAT tax, though previously, imported goods shipped to EU buyers valued at €22 or less were exempt from VAT

 Easyship helps merchants with the new EU duty and tax payments in three major ways, as our platform lets you:

-- Display accurate duty and tax for any order in checkout
+- Display accurate duty and tax for any order at the checkout

 - Collect payments for DDP at checkout